Moldavian fluier

-The Moldavian fluier (fluier moldovenesc, also: fluier fără dop, literally "fluier without a stopper") is a traditional shepherd's wind instrument, a type of semi-transverse open flute.
+The Moldavian fluier (fluier moldovenesc, also: fluier fără dop, literally "fluier without a stopper") is a traditional shepherd's wind instrument used in Romanian traditional music, a type of semi-transverse open flute.
 It is widespread in the north of the historical region of Moldavia, as well as partially in the north of Transylvania.

 The instrument is a cylindrical tube with open ends, lacking a fipple (whistle mouthpiece), with a semi-transverse embouchure.
 It is predominantly made of wood, sometimes metal, and has six finger holes.
 A distinction is made between small (25–35 cm), medium (35–45 cm), and large (over 50 cm, usually 80–90 cm) fluiers; the small and large models are the most popular.
 In contrast to the more common fipple flutes, the Moldavian fluier requires the performer to form the air stream with their lips, directing it onto the edge of the hole – which allows for a rich timbral spectrum, fine dynamics, and expressiveness.
 The sound of the Moldavian fluier is typically softer, warmer, and richer in overtones, whereas fipple fluiers produce a bright, stable, but less flexible sound.
 Traditional performance is often accompanied by a guttural background sound (ison gutural; ison gâjâit; gemut) – an archaic sound production method that creates a characteristic deep, resonant effect.

 The fluier played an important role in traditional shepherd society – not only as a musical instrument but also as a means of ritual and interpersonal communication.
 Its sound accompanied rites related to protecting the flock, initiation, courtship, and was also used as a signaling device and accompaniment for dances, festivals, and funerals.
 The melodies performed on the fluier covered the entire spectrum of functions – from magico-ritual to entertainment – and reflected the main spheres of life in the rural community.